TreadSoftly/Projects/OSINT_MosquitoesRF.md

 ## 🚀 Continuous Learning & Growth
 This repository is a living document, continuously updated with the latest advancements in Counter RF & SIGINT AI/LM technologies.
+## While technically yes this would fall into SIGINT I labeled these as I am using open source information to FIND all this stuff.
+## Sorry for the confusion it might cause some.
+I'm literally just trying to create open source information not pick through the weeds
 # Below are some sample snapshots of the core counter UAV programming ideas I had during early 2023.
 Alot of testing is still underway for the code I am working on from these sources and other coding refrences that have since expanded conceptually.